Green Day: 2019–2023: Father of All Motherfuckers

 In February 2021, Green Day announced a single, titled "Here Comes the Shock", which was later released on February 21, 2021.
 The band would release a remastered version of Insomniac in March for the belated 25th anniversary of the album's release, with bonus live tracks.
 On May 17, 2021, Green Day released the single "Pollyanna".
 The reshuffled Hella Mega Tour would take place in the United States from July to September 2021, and the United Kingdom in June and July 2022.
-Between legs, on November 5, 2021, the band released the single "Holy Toledo!".BBC Sessions, the fourth live album by Green Day, was released on December 10, 2021.
+Between legs, on November 5, 2021, the band released the single "Holy Toledo!".
+This song was also in the soundtrack of the 2021 film Mark, Mary & Some Other People.BBC Sessions, the fourth live album by Green Day, was released on December 10, 2021.
 Eight days later, they put out a teaser video with the captions "RAK Studios.
 London, England.
 Green Day.
 1972".

-In 2022, Green Day played a handful of major festivals in the United States, including Lollapalooza and Outside Lands.
+In 2022, Green Day played a handful of major festivals in the United States, including Lollapalooza, and Outside Lands.
 The band also played a surprise Lollapalooza aftershow set at Metro Chicago on July 29, a set that was mostly improvised.
-The set included their first performances of "Church on Sunday" and "Warning" since 2001, and also included fan favorite deep tracks "Whatsername", "Letterbomb", and "Murder City".

-On October 26, 2022, Green Day was announced as a headliner for the fifth annual Innings Festival in Arizona.Green Day was also announced as a headliner for the 2023 Harley-Davidson Homecoming and When We Were Young festivals.
+The set included their first performances of "Church on Sunday", and "Warning" since 2001, and also included fan favorite deep tracks "Whatsername", "Letterbomb", and "Murder City".
+On October 26, 2022, Green Day was announced as a headliner for the fifth annual Innings Festival in Arizona.

+2023–present: Saviors

+In November 2022, the band stated they were recording for a new studio album.
+The album was produced by Rob Cavallo, marking his first album working with the band since ¡Tré!
+(2012).
+Prior to the album's release, the band played a new song titled "1981" during their live performance at Festival d'été de Québec on July 16, 2023.
+On September 30, 2023, Green Day was announced as the halftime show at the 110th Grey Cup.
+The following day, the band launched a new website with the name "The American Dream Is Killing Me".
+Included on the website was a video appearing to tease new music, and a circled date of October 24, 2023, leading some news outlets to believe that it is related to their next album.
+Before the album's release, they played the first song, "The American Dream Is Killing Me", during a live show in Las Vegas, Nevada, on October 19, 2023, and announced the Saviors Tour, which first North American leg was joined by the Smashing Pumpkins, Rancid, and the Linda Lindas.
+They played another song, titled "Look Ma, No Brains!", from the upcoming album during the When We Were Young Festival on October 22, 2023.